Mike Ayres – Senior Manager

 - UCITS management firms

-* Firms that satisfy regulation 4c(3)of the FSMA are also exempt from the requirement to obtain a statutory audit. i.e. if a firm could be non-MiFID, then small company exemptions apply.
+* Firms that satisfy regulation 4c(3)of the FSMA are also exempt from the requirement to obtain a statutory audit. i.e. if a firm could be non-MiFID, but chooses to be authorised as a MiFID firm (for example to gain access to EC wide ‘passporting’) then small company exemptions can still be applied.

 Appointed Representatives (AR) are firms that are not FCA registered themselves, but ‘piggyback’ on the registration of another FCA registered company.
 An AR is exempt from audit provided they meet the normal CA06 criteria.